GoogleCloudPlatform/community/tutorials/cloud-iot-mender-ota/index.md

 To flash this image, we need to switch back to your local machine.

-You can use gsutil on your machine as suggested by the update script's output, or download this updated image from the console from the [storage browser](https://console.cloud.google.com/storage/browser); it will be in the {project}-mender-builds folder.
+You can use `gsutil` on your machine as suggested by the update script's output, or download this updated image from the console from the [storage browser](https://console.cloud.google.com/storage/browser); it will be in the [project]-mender-builds folder.

-### Provisioning a new device (Writing the image to Raspberry Pi3 device)
+### Provisioning a new device (writing the image to the Raspberry Pi3 device)

-Note: You may also want to use the [Etcher](https://etcher.io/) GUI tool instead of the dd command line tool outlined below.
+Note: You may also want to use the [Etcher](https://etcher.io/) GUI tool instead of the `dd`command line tool outlined below.

 Next you will:

 * Insert the SD card into the SD card slot of your local PC where you have the "updated-demo-image-raspberrypi3.img" image downloaded.

 * Unmount the drive (instructions below for Mac)

 ```
 df  -h  (Use this command to determine where the drive is mounted)